-When you’re planning a move, you’re listing your house, it’s time to start thinking about staging your home for sale.
-Staging your property, inside and out, can influence how quickly your house sells, how many offers you receive, and how much money you’ll earn.
-Home values are determined by what buyers are willing to pay.
-You can directly influence a buyer’s perception of your home’s value through the art and science of staging.
-Here are some tips for staging your home to sell.
+Staging your property can influence how quickly your house sells, how many offers you receive, and how much money you’ll receive.
+You can directly influence a buyer’s perception of your home’s value through the art and science of staging when staging your home to sell.

 Once you’ve finished with the hand-held items, think about furnishings.
 What can go to storage for now?
-The more furniture you have in a room, the smaller that room appears to be.
-Get rid of as much as you can and allow for as much space in the rooms as can be.
+The more furniture you have in a room, the smaller that room appears.

-Your next step peels back another layer by asking you to remove your personality and energy vibe from the space.
-Take down photos of people and pack them away for your next home.
-Put away collectibles.
-Store sacred religious items – if not out of the home, then at least out of sight for showings – not to hide your faith, but to allow room for the faith of others who may occupy the space.
+Your next step peels back another layer by asking you to remove your personality and energy from the space.
+Take down photos of people and pack them away for your next home and put away collectibles to help potential buyers see themselves and their items in the home.

 Part of what made your house a home was the ability to imbue it with your charms, the things in life that make you smile.
 Each time you added a portrait or a piece of artwork, a figurine, a paint color, you added yourself to the character of the home.
-The next owner should have that same right, so you’re clearing your energy to allow room for theirs.
+The next owner will want to do the same thing.

 What problems weren’t solved in the cleansing process?
 Do the carpets need replaced?
 Should the walls be painted?
 Could the bathrooms, sinks, and windows use new caulking?
 Are the light switch or electrical socket covers cracked?
 Are the window screens torn?